linaro-marketing/jumbo-jekyll-theme/_pages/flow.md

                 url: /about/
                 background_image: /assets/images/content/background-image1.jpg
                 text: >
-                    See our photos from Connect.
+                    See our photos from event.
                 buttons:
                     - title: More Details
                       url: /flow/